aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptx-to-xltx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a PPTX to XLTX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPTX and XLTX files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+<h2>Why to Convert</h2>

+The need to convert PPTX to XLTX arises when a user wants to use the data from a PowerPoint presentation in an Excel spreadsheet.
+This could be for a variety of reasons, such as to analyze the data, to create a report, or to use the data in a different application.

+<h2>How Aspose.Total Helps for PPTX to XLTX Conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process from PPTX to XLTX.
+It is a two-step process.
+Firstly, the Aspose.Slides for Python via .NET API is used to convert the PPTX file to HTML.
+Then, the Excel Python API, Aspose.Cells for Python via .NET, is used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a wide range of features to help developers automate the conversion process.
+It also provides a number of other features such as the ability to convert multiple files at once, the ability to customize the output, and the ability to add custom formatting to the output.

 {{% /blocks/products/pf/feature-page-summary %}}